 6. Three Golden Tests

-A regression test, smoke, and sanity test should be automated because they are crucial to app development.
+A regression, smoke, and sanity test should be automated because they are crucial to app development.

 7. If You Can Answer the Magical Question “Why?”

-Test automation should be only used for the right circumstances.
-If an automated test case is beneficial to you, your team, or the organization, then go ahead and use it; however, make sure that Selenium can handle deep scripting in order for a successful implementation of automated testing.
+Test automation should only be used in the right circumstances.
+If an automated test case benefits you, your team, or the organization, then go ahead and use it; however, make sure that Selenium can handle deep scripting for a successful implementation of automated testing.

 Manual testing sometimes presents a better option for teams with less skilled Selenium users.
-Remember that the answer to the question “Why?” when it comes to automation must never be “Because I can.”
+Remember that the answer to the question “Why?” regarding automation must never be “Because I can.”

 8. Complex Cases

 Automating complex test cases is almost always a good idea.
-Save your own time and be on the safe side when it comes to complexity, especially in long-running tests.
+Save your time and be safe regarding complexity, especially in long-running tests.

 9. Performance Testing